czbiohub-sf/luminoth/README.md

 * **Object Detection**
   * [Faster R-CNN](https://arxiv.org/abs/1506.01497)
   * [SSD](https://arxiv.org/abs/1512.02325)

-We are planning on adding support for more models in the near future, such as [RetinaNet](https://arxiv.org/abs/1708.02002) and [Mask R-CNN](https://arxiv.org/abs/1703.06870).

 We also provide **pre-trained checkpoints** for the above models trained on popular datasets such as [COCO](http://cocodataset.org/) and [Pascal](http://host.robots.ox.ac.uk/pascal/VOC/).